rmcanany/SolidEdgeHousekeeper/README.md

 - `ExitStatus` An integer.
 0 = Success, 1 = Error.
 - `ErrorMessageList` A list of error messages that Housekeeper reports.
 - `DocType` The file extension of `SEDoc`.

+It is possible to refer to a property that may not be present in every file.
+Normally in that situation, it would take the value of `Nothing` at run time.
+Currently code snippets do not support that.
+Instead, missing properties are returned as a `String` with the value of `"<Nothing>"`.
+You can check for that in your snippet when needed.

 </details>